YassineGallaoui/YassineGallaoui/README.md

 # Hi there 👋

 I'm Yassine, a Web and Mobile Developer graduated at University of Milan in December 2020.
-Currently I work for Once Upon A Time Solutions SA, based in Mendrisio, Switzerland.
+Currently I am looking for a new job opportunity.